bouvet-openlab/typescript-angular-workshop/README.md

 This adds the missing fields and adds the new `description` property which only has a getter that returns a formatted string that we will display to the user.

 **8. Modify bookService.ts** <br/>
 Now that our model is updated, we need to map the new properties.
-This takes place in the private `parseBook` method in bookService.ts.
-Open this file and above the return statement, add the following code:
+This takes place in the private `parseBook` method in `bookService.ts`.
+Open this file, and in `parseBook` above the return statement add the following code:

 ```javascript
 book.location = new LibraryApp.Models.Location();
 book.location.librarySection = item.libraryLocation.librarySection;
 book.location.shelfSection = item.libraryLocation.shelfSection;